This Salon Did Something Unexpected For A Homeless Man — & It Changed His Life

 When it comes to empowering beauty stories, we can’t get enough.
-Last week, one dad gave his long-haired son an uplifting speech about bullies and inner strength.
-And we’re still not over how this 5-year-old narrated her mother's makeup tutorial, or how one 10-year-old boy got a haircut for his best friend, or how this rapper styled his daughter’s hair and posted it all to Instagram.
-But if you think that’s heartwarming, then get ready: The latest viral video popping up everywhere might be our favorite yet.
+The latest viral video popping up everywhere might be our favourite yet.

 Advertisement